MASHAAL-ALI/Environment-Monitoring-system/README.md

 Get the process ID (PID):
 # ps aux | grep env_monitor
 Kill the process using its PID:
-# kill <PID>
+# kill PID

-# This updated README.md is tailored to your Integrated Environmental Monitoring System project.
+# This updated README.md is tailored to your Environmental Monitoring System project.